 The medical term for this is post-micturition dribbling.
 It occurs when the muscles surrounding the urethra don't squeeze hard enough for it to empty completely, leaving a small pool of urine at a dip in the urethra behind the base of the penis.
 Within a few minutes, the urine dribbles out.

-- Q How does stress contribute to urinary incontinence?
+- Q How does pregnancy contribute to urinary incontinence?

-- Q What foods and drinks can cause urinary incontinence?
+- Q What causes gross total urinary incontinence?

-- Q What are the risk factors for urinary incontinence?
+- Q What increases my risk for functional urinary incontinence?